philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 I hear a lot of people say things like: _I run a content site, not an "app", so I don't really need to care about interactivity._

 But this isn't true!
-As I mentioned above, when you block the main thread you prevent users from selecting text or clicking links, and in the some cases you may even prevent scrolling!
-These are absolutely things that content sites should care about.
+As I mentioned above, when you block the main thread you prevent users from clicking links or selecting text, and in the some cases you may even prevent scrolling!
+These are absolutely things that content sites need to care about.

 ## How to tell if you have an interactivity problem

-The tricky issue with interactivity is the same page may be interactive for one users (on a fast, desktop machine) but completely unresponsive to another (on a low-end phone).
+The tricky issue with interactivity is the same page may be interactive for one user (on a fast, desktop machine) but completely unresponsive for another (on a low-end phone).
 As developers, it's important that we really grok this and actually measure interactivity on devices that reflect the real world.

 Earlier I said that for a page to be interactive it needs to be able to respond to user input quickly.
-Most current definitions of interactivity (or TTI) define "quickly" using the [RAIL guidelines](https://developers.google.com/web/fundamentals/performance/rail) for responsiveness, which is within 100ms.
+Most current definitions of interactivity define "quickly" using the [RAIL guidelines](https://developers.google.com/web/fundamentals/performance/rail) for responsiveness, which is within 100ms.

 I also mentioned that the primary cause of unresponsiveness is tasks blocking the main thread.
 In order to reliably respond to user input within 100ms, it's critical that no one single task runs for more than 50ms.
 This is because if input happens during a task, and the input listener itself (its own task) also takes time to run, then both of those tasks need to complete within 100ms for the interaction to feel instant to the user.

-To account for this, tools and APIs that measure interactivity will only consider a page interactive if it has no tasks longer than 50ms during the given period of time.
+To account for this, tools and APIs that measure interactivity will only consider a page interactive if it runs no tasks longer than 50ms during a given period of time.

 To determine if your own site is interactive, there are generally two approaches: